Black and Pink

 Black and Pink is a United States prison abolitionist organization supporting LGBTQ and HIV-positive prisoners.
 The group organizes a pen pal program, distributes a prisoner-written newspaper to its incarcerated members, provides court accompaniment, and educates people on their rights.

 History

 Black and Pink was founded in Boston, Massachusetts, in 2004–2005 by Jason Lydon, a Unitarian Universalist minister and prison abolitionist.
 Lydon had been active in prison justice work as a teenager, and decided to form Black and Pink after spending six months in county jail when he was twenty years old.
 Lydon was the National Director of the group until stepping down in September 2017.
 He was succeeded by Tray Johns, who served as National Director until Dominique Morgan was appointed Interim National Director in December 2017.
 In January 2018 Morgan accepted the position of National Director on a permanent basis.
-The current Interim Executive Director is Tena Hahn-Rodriguez.
+The organization's current executive director is Dr. Tatyana Moaton.
 Black and Pink's national office is based in Omaha, Nebraska.